 To date, doctors have not found any warning signs that may tell a person why the upcoming onset of vitiligo.
 Thus, one can say that vitiligo does start suddenly without any warning.

 Usually, it depends on what type of vitiligo one has, which decides where the first spot comes from.
-For those who have acrofacial, focal, and segmental vitiligo, first spots are seen on the face, one body part, and one side of the body.
+For those who have acrofacial vitiligo, focal, and segmental vitiligo, the first spots are seen on the face, one body part, and one side of the body.

 In generalized and universal vitiligo, the early signs can be seen in any random part of the body.

 In some people, pre vitiligo onset, one may face thyroid issues which can be a warning.
 However, not every time one has a thyroid issue, it tends to end up in vitiligo.

 Early vitiligo spots- Does vitiligo starts as small dots?